No carb foods are those food items, whether natural or processed, that have zero carbohydrate content.

 Fruits tend to be high in carbs, especially sugar, so the ones you can eat generously are limited.

-Zero and Low Carb Foods Printable List
+Low and No Carb Foods List, Printable List